learningmatter-mit/NeuralForceField/scripts/cp3d/README.md

     If you are using PyTorch parallelization then you must save the entire dataset centrally.

 ### Analysis
-If you want to analyze your model predictions, there are some useful files in `nff/analysis`.
-For example, in `nff/analysis/cp3d.py`, you can find functions for computing the fingerprint similarities of pairs of species.
-For classification problems, this can be done for species pairs that are contain two hits, two misses, or one hit and one miss.
+There are some useful files in `nff/analysis` for analyzing model predictions.
+For example, in `nff/analysis/cp3d.py`, you can find functions for computing the fingerprint similarity among different species.
+This can be done for species pairs that are contain two hits, two misses, or one hit and one miss for binary classification problems.
 You can also calculate similarities when conformers are selected randomly and when they are selected from the highest attention weight.
 This can give an idea of what the attention mechanism is or isn't learning.

 ## Hyperparameter optimization